emilegascoin/BoxHead/README.md

 # BoxHead
+Download file, extract then click on the executable application called BoxHead

 Java boxhead - simplistic version (only need to add graphics)

 Fully functioning game.
 Made for an Assignment in 2021.